 Amazing blue glaze

 Kalta Minor is the only minaret which is fully covered with glazed tiles.
 These tiles form intricate, diverse ornaments and are in several colors.
 The dominating colors though are different shades of blue – blue-green.

 This blue color is the most common color of the ornamentation in numerous historical buildings of Central Asian countries, especially in Uzbekistan.

-There are several explanations to the popularity of this color, but the basic one is: this is traditional color of Turkic people, a part of their identity since the times of Timur or even earlier.
-According to beliefs this color wards off evil eye.
-Color of lucid water also symbolises the wealth in Central Asia.
+There are several explanations to the popularity of this color, but the basic one is: this is the traditional color of Turkic people, a part of their identity since the times of Timur or even earlier.
+According to beliefs this color wards off the evil eye.
+Color of lucid water also symbolizes the wealth in Central Asia.

 Locals managed to find the replacement – so-called ishkor glaze, at least as good as the Chinese glaze if not better.
 The recipe for making this glaze is not openly disclosed – exact recipes of these dyes are family secrets for many generations and it seems that nowadays part of this knowledge is lost.

 It is known that there is used ash of several local plants, including Salsola soda.
-These plants should be collected in the late September.
-Also specific salts found in local mountains are used – chemical analysis shows that blue glaze in different Uzbek medieval cities contains cobalt, just like in the case of Chinese glaze.
+These plants should be collected in late September.
+Also, specific salts found in local mountains are used – chemical analysis shows that blue glaze in different Uzbek medieval cities contains cobalt, just like in the case of Chinese glaze.
 Pebbles of clean quartz also are used.
-But the chemical composition is just part of the recipe – it is known that the whole process for the production of high quality glaze is very complex process.
+But the chemical composition is just part of the recipe – it is known that the whole process for the production of high-quality glaze is a very complex process.

 Unfortunately much knowledge is lost today.
 Rather often the contemporary replacement to ancient tiles looks out of place.